seedhartha/reone/README.md

 Controls:
 * Use WASD and ZC keys to move around
 * Left click to interact with an object
-* Use V key to switch the camera type
+* Press V to switch the camera type
 * Use "-" and "+" keys to adjust the game speed
+* Press "~" to toggle the debug console

 ## Configuration